 2.1 EAP Counselling

-Face to face or telephone counselling is available through the EAP.
+Face to face, telephone or online counselling is available through the EAP.

 The aim of the EAP is early identification and provision of assistance to help resolve either work-related or personal issues.
 Matters that may be addressed through the EAP include, but are not limited to:

 issues related to becoming a parent or adjusting to being a parent;